makrai/notes/sardari22-depression-english.md

     * no other research conducted on developing an automated feature extraction using Convolutional AE on the audio modality for depression detection
       * it is applied on raw audio data without converting them to spectrograms
-  * To overcome the problem of unbalanced data using DAIC-WOZ dataset, in this
+  * To overcome the problem of unbalanced data using DAIC-WOZ dataset
-    * a cluster-based resampling technique for the preprocessing step which can
+    * a cluster-based resampling technique for the preprocessing step
   * experiments to compare the performance of the proposed CNN AE method with hand-crafted feature extraction technique.
 To address the problem of
     * different dimensionality reduction techniques were explored for